STarrant/QuizChallenge/README.md

 * ______________________________________________________________________________________________________________________

 <details>
-  <summary>Responsiveness of the design was tested using Chrome's Developer Tools and the result overall was a **PASS**.
+  <summary>Responsiveness of the design was tested using Chrome's Developer Tools and the result overall was a xxxxxxxxxxxxxx  **PASS**   xxxxxxxxxxxxx.
 Open the dropdown here to see screenshots of the results.</summary>

 #### Summary of responsive design tests